 Rocket launch company Orbex has begun construction of the first vertical spaceport on UK mainland soil in Sutherland, Scotland.

-Once complete, Orbex aims to launch up to 12 commercial rockets from the site, carrying payloads of small satellites.
+Once complete, Orbex aims to launch up to 12 commercial rockets a year from the site, carrying payloads of small satellites.

 The Scottish space site is predicted to produce 250 jobs and is aiming to be carbon neutral.